dotnet/docs-maui/docs/fundamentals/shell/index.md

 In a .NET MAUI Shell app, the visual hierarchy of the app is described in a class that subclasses the <xref:Microsoft.Maui.Controls.Shell> class.
 This class can consist of three main hierarchical objects:

 1. <xref:Microsoft.Maui.Controls.FlyoutItem> or <xref:Microsoft.Maui.Controls.TabBar>.
 A <xref:Microsoft.Maui.Controls.FlyoutItem> represents one or more items in the flyout, and should be used when the navigation pattern for the app requires a flyout.
 A <xref:Microsoft.Maui.Controls.TabBar> represents the bottom tab bar, and should be used when the navigation pattern for the app begins with bottom tabs and doesn't require a flyout.
-1. `Tab`, which represents grouped content, navigable by bottom tabs.
+1. <xref:Microsoft.Maui.Controls.Tab>, which represents grouped content, navigable by bottom tabs.
 1. `ShellContent`, which represents the <xref:Microsoft.Maui.Controls.ContentPage> objects for each tab.

 These objects don't represent any user interface, but rather the organization of the app's visual hierarchy.
 Shell will take these objects and produce the navigation user interface for the content.